rtm516/GeyserMC-wiki/Fixing-"Unable-to-Connect-to-World".md

 ## Bedrock players can connect *after* hitting the server on a TCP port (e.g. on Java or a website on the same server)

 This is likely a firewall issue on your server.
+Try the following workaround:

+Attempt to connect to the Bedrock IP and port through a web browser - for example, `http://test.geysermc.org:19132`.
+It won't work, but then try connecting through Bedrock, and it should work.

+Specific host fixes:

-Here is how to prevent the issue on SoYouStart (a subsidiary of OVH):
+SoYouStart (a subsidiary of OVH):

 In the SoYouStart control panel:
 1. Click the IP tab.